 Many clients of Guthrie Pet Hospital are suffering from flea infestation, because of the increased moisture and humidity that we are experiencing this year.
 Dr. Anna Coffin will explain the flea life cycle and discuss reasons why your flea medication isn’t working.

 Flea Life Cycle

 There are four stages of the fleas life cycle: Adult flea, larvae, pupae, and egg.
-For an in-depth look at the flea life cycle see Dr. Anna Coffin’s article What’s lurking in your yard?
-Flea and tick treatments.
+For an in-depth look at the flea life cycle see Dr. Anna Coffin’s article What’s lurking in your yard?.
 If you are experiencing problems with flea medication not working it may be due to the flea life cycle.
 These points are usually where the problem lies.

 - Once an adult flea emerges from the pupae and finds a host, it will live on that host it’s entire life.
 Fleas don’t jump from one pet to another.
 Adult fleas come from the environment.